lemlac/mulem/docs/reference.md

 **Infix operator** are operators who have both an `lhs` and `rhs`.
 For any non-void infix operator `op`, you can write it like `lhs op[rhs]` (an operator + an array literal).
 This is shorthand for writing `((lhs) op (rhs))` and has the same precedence like accessing with `.` or wrapping parentheses around the expression.
 This is primarily used for arrays, but has many potential use cases which can be explored.

 Operation chaining has the same precedence has member accessing `.`.
 This allows you to treat any operator like a member access.
-The most useful use cases for this are for array indexing `#` and piplining `|>`.
+The most useful use cases for this are for array indexing `#` and pipelining `|>`.

 ```
 array#[0]#[1]                  -- → ( ( array # 0 ) # 1 )